MaxonZhao/Distributed-Key-Value-Storage-Java/README.md

 ```

 ### Logs
-Server logs should be saved to `logs/server-N.log` where `N` is the index of the server.
+Server logs are saved to `logs/server-N.log` where `N` is the index of the server.

-### Design Choices
+### Design Choices (TODO)
 - Make extensive use of `ByteBuffer` and `ByteString` to avoid copying byte arrays as much as possible.
 - Clear separation between layers with interface `RequestReplyApplication` and class `NotificationCenter`.
 - Avoid caching replies for idempotent request without breaking layering.

 ### Additional Tests
-There are some unit tests in `com.g10.cpen431.ByteUtilTest` for utility functions.
+There are some unit tests in `src/test/java`.

 ### Source
 - Files in the package `com.matei.eece411.util` and the folder `src/main/proto` are provided by the course instructor.
 - `Process.getCurrentProcessId()` is adapted from https://stackoverflow.com/a/43399977.
 - `ByteUtil.bytesToHexString(Iterable<Byte>)` is adapted from `StringUtils.byteArrayToHexString(byte[])`.
-- `com.g10.util.Hash.hash` is based on https://www.cnblogs.com/hd-zg/p/5917758.html.
+- `com.g10.cpen431.a11.membership.Hash.hash` is based on https://www.cnblogs.com/hd-zg/p/5917758.html.

 ## Immediate Termination Proof
-- The code that handles node termination is in `src/main/java/com/g10/cpen431.a7/KeyValueStorageServer` line 42.
+- The code that handles node termination is in `src/main/java/com/g10/cpen431/a11/KeyValueStorageServer.java` line 39.
 - Once the request is parsed to find that the request is a shutdown request, the system will exit immediately.